RaigoXD/HangMan/README.md

 [![request](http://badgen.net/badge/request/2.28.1/green)](https://pypi.org/project/requests/)

-This project is a HangMan Game where if you want you could play with the local database or with API, it had a big database of words.
+This project is a HangMan Game where if you want you could play with the local database or with API, it has a big database of words.

 ## INSTALLATION